quentinmay/discord-bot/readme.md

-This is my first discord bot that I've made usig JavaScript.
+This is the first discord bot I've made, using NodeJS and discord-js.
+If you have any suggestions, please come with them.

 ## REQUIREMENTS:
 - Node version 12.4.0+